-There were a few things I questioned, though.
-For one thing, it calls for ¼ cup espresso.
+When I first made it, there were a couple of steps I questioned.
+For one, it calls for ¼ cup espresso.
 Did that mean brewed espresso or instant espresso powder?
 That seemed like a lot of powder, so I used 1 rounded teaspoon of instant espresso powder and 1/4 cup boiling water.
-Louise told me later I should have just used 1/4 cup instant coffee, so maybe I’ll try that next time.
+That worked out well, but I found out later you can also use a full 1/4 cup of instant coffee powder, which is coarser than instant espresso.

-Another interesting step was dusting the pan with breadcrumbs to keep it the cake from sticking.
-You have to butter the whole pan first (which I don’t think the recipe says to do), dump the breadcrumbs in the pan, then shake them around so they coat the sides.
-I’d never done this before, but it worked wonderfully.
-The cake slid right out of the pan.
-As for the crumbs, they dissolved into the cake.
-Here’s a photo of what my pan looked like dusted with bread crumbs.
+Another interesting step is that you dust the Bundt pan with breadcrumbs to keep the cake from sticking.
+The cake slides right out of the pan.
+As for the crumbs, they dissolve into the cake.
+Here’s a photo of a pan dusted with bread crumbs.